yingw787/tinydevcrm-mvp/WHY.md

     connection through cellular or Wi-Fi in order to access or use the application, since the master copy of the data is colocated with the application at all times.
 The application can go wherever my iPhone goes.
+    This is a *huge* win in comparison to a purely Internet-based client.

--   **Forgiving UI/UX**: Unlike other habit trackers, Productive does not enforce default habits (you can start with however many habits makes you comfortable), default habit behaviors (a habit follows a specific grammar and is marked on that basis, does not couple with other instances of that habit), limit the number of habits available (some habit tracker apps do this as a premium feature), or set hard deadlines as to when habits can be marked as completed or skipped.
+-   **Forgiving UI/UX**: Unlike other habit trackers, Productive does not enforce default habits (you can start with however many habits makes you comfortable), doesn't set default habit behaviors (a habit follows a specific user-specified grammar and is marked on that basis, and each instance of that habit does not couple with other instances of that habit), does not limit the number of habits available (some habit tracker apps do this as a premium feature), and does not set hard deadlines as to when habits can be marked as completed or skipped.

     This forgiving nature makes it very easy to forgive yourself when you lapse in your habit, and empowers you to track your habits at your pace.
 This is likely the biggest reason I successfully onboarded and converted to the application in the first place, and conversely failed to convert to other platforms.

 Cons:

 -   **Application crashes and data loss**: Productive is highly secure, in the sense that data is colocated on the physical device, and only cloud-based iCloud and locally based iTunes backups are allowed.
+This comes at the cost of maintaining a unitary upgrade path, with severe consequences for data integrity.

     One problem with upgrading iOS applications is that downloading a fresh iOS application results in a different workflow than upgrading an existing iOS application.
 This means that cloud-based updates to the application, which their developers may mean to download from scratch, may not always work with older, existing deploys of the application.
-I'm sure they do their best, but on at least one occasion, an update bricked my application.
+I'm sure the developers of Productive do their best, but on at least two occasions, an update bricked my application and I lost my data.
 Since I don't pay for iCloud, and since other cloud-based backup solutions are not available, and since I don't have a MacBook Pro available anymore for local iTunes backups (and I forgot the iTunes iPhone backup password), I couldn't restore the application to its prior state.
 This meant that all of my habits were simply lost and I had to start from scratch, which greatly disrupted my personal critical workflows.

     I would love to have a habit tracker that supports could-native backups, encrypted end-to-end and encrypted at-rest.